And Like That... He's Gone.

 Okay, just watched Money Electric, Cullen Hoback's new documentary attempting to uncover the identity of Satoshi Nakamoto.
 A few thoughts.

 First and foremost, it's well worth the watch.
-I also wish I hadn't read anything about it before watching because narratively, it was set up as quite the bait-and-switch to lead you down the path that Nakamoto is Adam Back only to spring back to Peter Todd, the sort of annoying, know-it-all kid of the narrative.
+I also wish I hadn't read anything about it before watching because narratively, it was set up as quite the bait-and-switch to lead you down the path that Adam Back is Nakamoto only to swing the focus entirely to Peter Todd, the sort of annoying, know-it-all kid of the narrative.

 Clearly intentionally, it's very reminiscent of the Keyser Söze reveal.
 But again, every story about the documentary sort of ruins that.